Kevin M Crosby

 Professor Crosby’s research interests include:

 Physics students at Carthage, led by Professor Crosby, have the opportunity to conduct significant research for NASA and have flown aboard NASA’s microgravity aircraft, the Weightless Wonder.
-Students also participate in near space balloon research and suborbital rocket payload development through NASA’s RockSat program.
+Students also participate CubeSat opportunities, in near space balloon research, and in suborbital rocket payload development through NASA’s RockSat program.

 At Carthage, students have applied molecular dynamics (MD) code to study a variety of problems in materials science.
 We use a cluster of 12 computers shared with the Computer Science Department to run both classical and quantum ab initio MD code.